Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 There are a few symptoms of a bad cam phaser, including:

-• The engine stalling
+- The engine is stalling